 Lukanka is a cured sausage made of pork, veal, spices,

-Best Bulgarian food – Soups
+Typical Bulgarian food – Soups

 Shkembe Chorba (tripe soup)

 This soup is not for everyone, you may think how disgusting it is, but it’s pretty good.
-However, bear in mind that we are Portuguese and have a famous dish made with tripe, Tripas à Moda do Porto, so it is not as strange for us.
-Plus, according to the Bulgarian, this soup is a hangover remedy.
+However, bear in mind that we are Portuguese and have a famous Portuguese dish made with tripe, Tripas à Moda do Porto, so it is not as strange for us.

 Tarator (yogurt and cucumber soup)